Gregory Powell (murderer)

-Gregory Ulas "Greg" Powell (August 2, 1933 – August 12, 2012) was an American criminal who kidnapped Los Angeles Police Department Officers Ian Campbell and Karl Hettinger on the night of March 9, 1963.
-Assisted by accomplice Jimmy Lee "Youngblood" Smith, Powell took the officers to an onion field near Bakersfield, California, where Officer Campbell was fatally shot.
+Gregory Ulas Powell (August 2, 1933 – August 12, 2012) was an American criminal who kidnapped Karl Hettinger and Ian Campbell, two officers from the Los Angeles Police Department (LAPD), on the night of March 9, 1963.
+Assisted by accomplice Jimmy Lee Smith, Powell took the officers to an onion field near Bakersfield, California, where Campbell was fatally shot.

 Infamously known as the "Onion Field" Killer, Powell's story was depicted in Joseph Wambaugh's 1973 non-fiction book, The Onion Field.
-The book was later made into a 1979 film adaptation of the same name in which Powell was portrayed by James Woods.
+The book was later adapted into a 1979 film of the same name, in which Powell was portrayed by James Woods.

-Biography

 Early life

-Powell was raised in Michigan by a dysfunctional family.
-His father was a musician who was often absent during his childhood and his mother had health problems, leaving Powell to take care of his three younger siblings.
+Gregory Powell was raised in Michigan by a dysfunctional family.
+His father was often absent due to his career as a musician and his mother had health problems, leaving Powell to take care of his three younger siblings.
 At age 15, Powell ran away from his home and hitchhiked to Florida, where he met a Catholic priest and they had a brief sexual relationship.
-At age 16, he stole money and a car from his sister; he stole another car when he was 18.
-Powell served time in Michigan for car theft.
-When he was 20, Powell was released from prison.
-At one point in his life, after he and his family moved to California, Powell underwent a craniectomy or a craniotomy at Vacaville Medical Facility to remove a brain tumor.
-Powell was frequently in and out of prison; by the time he was 29 years old, ten of the last 13 years of his life were spent behind bars.
-He was officially paroled in May 1962.
-Powell worked as a thief and had often robbed liquor stores.
+At age 16, Powell stole money and a car from his sister; he stole another car when he was aged 18.
+Powell served time in Michigan for car theft, and was released from prison at age 20.

+At one point in his life, after he and his family moved to California, Powell underwent a craniectomy or craniotomy at Vacaville Medical Facility to remove a brain tumor.
+He continued to find himself in and out of prison; by the time he was 29 years old, ten of the previous thirteen years of his life had been spent behind bars.
+After he was paroled in May 1962, Powell often robbed liquor stores.
 He also worked as a gay hustler.
 As of January 1963, Powell had been responsible for a series of armed robberies in Las Vegas.
-At the time of the kidnapping, Powell was residing in Boulder City, Nevada.
+At the time of the double-kidnapping he was residing in Boulder City, Nevada.

 Kidnapping of Campbell and Hettinger

-At about 10:00 p.m. on March 9, 1963, in Hollywood, Officers Campbell and Hettinger pulled over a 1946 Ford coupe with Nevada license plates at the corner of Carlos Avenue and Gower Street for an illegal U-turn.
+At about 10:00 p.m. on March 9, 1963, Los Angeles Police Department (LAPD) officers Ian Campbell and Karl Hettinger pulled over a 1946 Ford coupe at the corner of Carlos Avenue and Gower Street for an illegal U-turn.
 Present in the vehicle were Powell and his accomplice, Jimmy Lee Smith.
 According to Powell, "...when the officers stopped our car, we had our guns ready."
-After Powell was ordered to get out of the car, he disarmed Campbell by pointing a gun at his head and threatened to kill him.
+After Powell was ordered to get out of the car, he disarmed Campbell by pointing a gun at his head and threatening to kill him.
 Hettinger did not put down his gun until Campbell told him to.
-With Smith's help, Powell abducted both of the officers and forced Campbell to drive them to an onion field in Bakersfield.
+With Smith's help, Powell abducted both of the officers and forced Campbell to drive them to an onion field in Bakersfield, California.